 Tools and Templates

 Course Map Template – Plan out your course and ensure alignment of course components with this course map template.
-Clicking on the link will prompt you to make a copy of the Google Doc template, which you can then edit.

 Course Overview Template – Explain the purpose and structure of the course in a Course Overview document.
-Clicking on the link will prompt you to make a copy of the Google Doc template, which you can then edit.

 Welcome Letter Template – Let students know how to get started in your course by sending a welcome letter before the start of class.
-Clicking on the link will prompt you to make a copy of the Google Doc template, which you can then edit.

 Instructional Design Interest Group – Join the NC State instructional design interest group, which was created as a way to bring together faculty and staff who have an interest in the different aspects of instructional design including layouts, best practices and useful tools for learning and assessment.